nmenon1215/Reversi/README.md

   - Added the Provider's view and made it compliant with our controller and model
   - To place a piece, press 'm'
   - To skip a turn, press 'p'
   - Skip is only supported when the player cannot make any other move (Design choice)
+  - We added a makeTitle to create titles for the windows

 #### Working vs. Non-working Features
-  -
+  - All of the features and strategies are working
+  - The different strategies are easy, medium, and hard with the way they stack